phalcon-orphanage/docs/en/db-models.md

 }
 ```

-The methods `create` and 'update' also accept an array of values as parameter.
+The methods `create` and `update` also accept an array of values as parameter.

 <a name='delete-records'></a>
 ## Deleting Records